LarsImNetz/chaoslab/README.md

 The scope of this overlay is to maintain ebuilds for packages related to secure communication, cryptography, cryptocurrency, server-side applications, and other things that I'm interested in.
-It also include full support for `libressl` USE flag and **OpenRC**.
+You may visit [LISTING.md](LISTING.md) to see a list of available packages and their associated description.

-Unfortunately the support for **systemd** has been _less-than-stellar_ because I don't have any machines to test its unit files.
+The overlay also includes full support for `libressl` USE flag and **OpenRC**, but unfortunately the support for **systemd** has been _less-than-stellar_ because I don't have any machines to test its unit files.
 If you have spare time and would like to improve it, please contribute.
-You may visit [LISTING.md](LISTING.md) to see a list of available packages and their associated description.

 **If you find any bugs, please report them!** You can use the [GitLab issue tracker](https://gitlab.com/chaoslab/chaoslab-overlay/issues) or